zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 # Day 07 - Playing with Elements and Tags - HTML

-We should know be comfortable understanding the basic syntax of HTML.
+We should now be comfortable understanding the basic syntax of HTML.
 Today we'll start using what we learned yesterday to change the look of a web page.

 #### Exercise: Uncomment HTML